 Committee: A/Prof Jodie Bradby, Prof Marc de Graef, Dr Alex la Fontaine, Prof Dr Joachim Mayer, A/Prof Matt Weyland, Prof Jin Zou

-FI1 - Outreach
+FI1 - Facility Management and Outreach

 Prof. Tim White, Nanyang Technological University, Singapore